 Triangle lace cast-on

-Aside from your yarn and your knitting needles, you probably also want a crochet hook the same size as your knitting needle (or maybe a titch larger).
+Aside from your yarn and your knitting needles, you probably also want a crochet hook the same size as your knitting needle (or maybe a bit larger).

 Here we go!

-Next, insert your crochet hook into the loop from the left.
+Figure 2: Next, insert your crochet hook into the loop as if to knit.

 Now put that stitch on the needle, leaving the hook in the stitch.